-Each year Make Music Madison features a local visual artist who creates the look for that year’s poster, ads, and for the cover of our program printed as an Isthmus insert.
+Each year Make Music Madison features a local visual artist who creates the artwork for that year’s poster and digital advertising.

 2020 Featured Artist: Jillian Moss

-Jillian is a 21 year old senior Graphic Design and Marketing student at the University of Wisconsin – Eau Claire.
+Jillian is a 21-year-old senior Graphic Design and Marketing student at the University of Wisconsin – Eau Claire.
 She grew up in Madison and took vocal and piano lessons at the Madison Music Foundry.
-With lots of experience in different areas of art growing up, she always knew she would follow a career into visual arts.
-With this, Jillian has had success in two Graphic Design Internships based in Madison at the American Family Insurance Headquaters.
-Today, Jillian is currently working as a Graphic Designer at the Advising, Retention and Career Center on campus creating materials for various events and is looking forward to graduating in May.
+With lots of experience in different areas of art growing up, she always knew she would follow a career in visual arts.
+With this, Jillian has had success in two Graphic Design Internships based in Madison at the American Family Insurance Headquarters.
+Today, Jillian is currently working as a Graphic Designer at the Advising, Retention, and Career Center on campus creating materials for various events, and is looking forward to graduating in May.

 2018-2019: Jourdan Hines